saltstack/salt-user-guide/docs/topics/scheduler.rst

         return_job: true
         seconds: 3600

-It would then be added to the pillar top file to target specific minions.
+This schedule would then be added to the pillar top file to target specific minions.
-After a refresh of pillar data a minion would now have the new scheduled jobs combined with locally defined scheduled jobs.
+After a refresh of pillar data, a minion would now have the new scheduled jobs combined with locally defined scheduled jobs.

 Managing schedules in states